AryamanReddi99/personal-blog/blog/content/project/collatz-animation/index.md

 To try this project for yourself, you can just download the code [here](https://github.com/AryamanReddi99/collatz-visualisation) and run it in processing.

 The file `collatz_branches_parallel/collatz_prog.pde` will animate the sequences in parallel (all the branches at once) whereas the file `collatz_branches_serial/collatz_sketch.pde` will animate them one after another.

-It should be noted that the `angle` variable has a huge effect on the patterns that are generated, as certain 'frequencies' can result in fractal-like structures (try various divisions of $\pi$ to see what I mean!).